rharbird/microbit-challenges/docs/source/tutorials/buttons.rst

 	    if button_a.was_pressed():
 	        display.scroll("A")
 	    else:
 			display.scroll(Image.ASLEEP)

 	    sleep(1000)

 What you’ll see is that the display will show an ``A`` for a second if you press the button, and then ``Image.ASLEEP`` is displayed.
-If you press the button while the program is delaying, then the ``A`` won’t show up immediately, but they will show up when it next tests to see if the button has been pressed.
-You’ll see this more clearly if you make the delay bigger.
+If you press the button while the program is delaying, then the ``A`` won’t show up immediately, but it will show up once the if statement test condition is executed.
+It becomes more apparent as you increase the delay.

 Now try using ``button_a.isPressed()`` instead of ``button_a.was_pressed()``.
 What you will find is that if you press the button while the code is delaying the micro:bit will never realise that you pressed it at all.